subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/statement/eurostyle-contonso-ma-project-backlog.md

 - As a Marketing user, I can navigate from KPIs to segment to customer.

 ### Sprint day plan (4.5 days)
+Note: plan ~70% capacity for committed tasks and reserve ~30% for buffer, unplanned work, and spillover.
 - Day 1 [Tasks 1–3]: Define segmentation logic and default thresholds; set up What‑if parameters and parameter/measure tables; align with stakeholders.
 - Day 2 [Tasks 4, 11 (init), 13 (init)]: Build dynamic visuals with field parameters and wire measure/dimension switching; start bookmarks/sync slicers; verify cross‑highlighting on main pages.
 - Day 3 [Tasks 5–6, 11 (back nav)]: Create drill‑through pages (Segment and Customer detail) with Back buttons; add tooltip pages; refine bookmarks/navigation flows.